 - Teaching staff should be aware of any child in their class that has a disability and may experience difficulties in evacuating the building by the designated escape route e.g. where there is a difference in floor level with stairs or ramps.
-A Personal Emergency Evacuation Plan (PEEP) must be completed (see HS05) - Line Managers must complete a Personal Emergency Evacuation Plan for all people with a disability.
+A Personal Emergency Evacuation Plan (PEEP) must be completed (see HS05 pupils or HSO5a staff/students) - Line Managers must complete a Personal Emergency Evacuation Plan for all people with a disability.